 - 1. The team name - 2.
 Your full legal name (what appears on your driver's license) - 3.
-Your co-signor's full legal name (what appears on their driver's license).
+Your co-signor's full legal name (what appears on their driver's license) OR the name of the designated team payer

 This may seem picky to you, but rest assured it will save you time and frustration as the bank will only open the account if the name on the letter matches the name on the ID provided to open the account.